Economy of Pittsburgh: Twenty-first-century progression

 The shifting economy of Pittsburgh has seen changes since the 1990s; these are primarily in banking, health care and technology.
 However, In December 2004, Pittsburgh was forced into an Act 47 because the finances in the city were down.
 In January 2003 Pittsburgh's unemployment rate reached 6.8%, but has seen a major decline in, as in April 2005 the rates were near only 4.8%.

 Since one in every five jobs in Pittsburgh lies within the health care service, Pittsburgh was able to hold steady during the recent economic downturn.
 During this, the city also began to see growth in other occupations such as the business service and construction.
 The business service sectors in 2008 saw an increase of over 3,000 jobs.
 During the downturn, Pittsburgh still developed many parts of the city creating over 1,000 construction jobs in the region.

 Technology industry

 Pittsburgh has established itself as a technology hub with such companies as Google, Apple Inc., Intel, Uber, Facebook and RAND establishing campuses in the city.
 The Pittsburgh Technology Center, Pittsburgh Supercomputing Center and Pittsburgh LAN Coalition also develop major innovations.

 Companies such as Duolingo, Petrosoft, Modcloth, Guru.com, Songwhale and others have global headquarters in the city.
+The Crons company designs motivational athletic apparel.